OpenEdition/bilbo/README.md

 Conditional Random Fields (CRFs), machine learning technique to segment and label sequence data.

-As external softwares, Wapiti is used for CRF learning and inference and SVMlight is used for sequence classification.
+As external softwares, Wapiti is used for CRF learning and inference (https://wapiti.limsi.fr) and SVMlight is used for sequence classification.

 ### Contributors
-(C) Copyright 2013 by Young-Min Kim and Jade Tavernier. written by Young-Min Kim, modified by Jade Tavernier.
+(C) Copyright 2013 OpenEdition by Young-Min Kim, Jade Tavernier, Patrice Bellot. written by Young-Min Kim & Patrice Bellot, modified by Jade Tavernier, Anaïs Ollagnier, Chahinez Benkoussas, Mathieu Orban. email : patrice.bellot@openedition.org

 ### Installation
 See doc/INSTALL.txt